michl203/Password-Manager-/README.md

 # Project Description
 This project is a Java based password manager desktop application that is meant to run on a user's local machine (desktop, laptop).
 I did this project to apply key Cybersecurity topics such as user authentication , two-factor authentication, cryptography, etc... .
 It was a fun project to create since it was quite challenging at times to implement many of the features I included.
 There was a lot of trial and error involved, especially for the two-factor authentication implmentation.
-I resorted to applying another Github user, Austin Delmar's, totp authentication library.
+I resorted to applying another Github user, Austin Delamar's, totp authentication library.
 His Github account is here if you would like to see the aforementioned code: https://github.com/amdelamar/jotp.

 # Features